zopefoundation/z3c.table/src/z3c/table/README.txt

 And add a registration for a column header - we'll use here the proveded generic sorting header implementation.

-  >>> from z3c.table.column import SortingColumnHeader
+  >>> from z3c.table.header import SortingColumnHeader
   >>> zope.component.provideAdapter(SortingColumnHeader,
   ...
-(None, None, interfaces.IColumn), provides=interfaces.IColumnHeader)
+(None, None, interfaces.ITable, interfaces.IColumn),
+  ...     provides=interfaces.IColumnHeader)

 Now we can render the table and we shall see a link in the header.
 Note that it is set to switch to descending as the the table initially will display the first